Explore different situations where Mentimeter can be used for interacting with your audience

 Nick starts with a series of statements to get the team reflecting about the past week.
 Scales make it easy for the team members to answer even complicated matters.

-Nick uses the feature "Ask question again" that lets him use the same presentation every week and save the old result.
+Nick uses the feature "Ask questions again" that lets him use the same presentation every week and save the old result.
 He can afterwards compare and analyze the team's responses against time.

 Make your events fun, memorable and innovative

 "The tool is amazing!
 The audience loved it and it was brilliant for getting everyone engaged!
 Thank you for a great tool and I look forward to sending many referrals your way!"